List of Homeland characters: Aileen Morgan

-Played by Marin Ireland, Aileen Margaret Morgan, along with her boyfriend Raqim Faisel, are low-level al-Qaeda operatives living in the United States.
-Morgan was born in the U.S. but took on an anti-American perspective while living her teenage years in Saudi Arabia.
+Played by Marin Ireland, Aileen Morgan, along with her boyfriend Raqim Faisel, is a low-level al-Qaeda operative living in the United States.
+Morgan was born in the U.S. but took on an anti-American perspective while living her teenage years in Saudi Arabia, where she met Faisel.
 As part of an al-Qaeda plot, Morgan and Faisel are assigned to purchase a house within sniper range of a Marine One landing pad.
 The CIA discovers the house, sending them on the run.
 Faisel is killed, and Morgan is arrested in Mexico by Saul Berenson.
-In exchange for Raqim Faisel receiving a Muslim burial, she identifies the al-Qaeda accomplice who had been sent to her house as ex-Marine Tom Walker.
-Morgan ultimately commits suicide during a lengthy stay in solitary confinement.
+In exchange for Faisel receiving a Muslim burial, she identifies the al-Qaeda accomplice who had been sent to her house as ex-Marine Tom Walker.
+Morgan later commits suicide after a lengthy stay in solitary confinement.

 Danny Galvez

 Played by Hrach Titizian, Danny Galvez is a Muslim-American CIA officer with a Lebanese mother and a Guatemalan father who assists Carrie in most of her cases.
 He is attacked in one of his missions and shot, and takes a few weeks to recover.
 He is then believed to be a mole by Carrie, but her suspicions are proven wrong when he presents his alibi for leaving the compound.
+He is among those killed when a bomb planted by al-Qaeda explodes at the CIA building.

 Frank Mathison

 Played by James Rebhorn, Frank Mathison is Carrie Mathison's father.
 Like Carrie, Frank also has bipolar disorder, but is able to manage it more effectively than his daughter due to his commitment to therapy and medication.
 Frank eventually dies in his sleep from a stroke while Carrie is working overseas; Carrie returns home to arrange his funeral.
+Frank's death was written to reflect the real-life passing of Rebhorn in 2014.

 Lauder Wakefield

 Played by Marc Menchaca, Lauder Wakefield is a disabled, alcoholic ex-Marine who served in the same platoon as Nicholas Brody, Tom Walker, and Mike Faber.
 When Brody returns, Lauder is antagonistic towards him.
-Mike beat him up for telling the truth about what was going on between him and Brody's wife, Jessica.
-He comes to suspect that Brody was involved in the death of Tom Walker.
+Mike beats him up for telling the truth about what was going on between him and Brody's wife, Jessica.
+He later comes to suspect that Brody was involved in the death of Tom Walker and enlists Mike's help in investigation, but Mike's efforts are shut down by the CIA.